-2. Download fill-in notes and the labs off Canvas
+2. Print fill-in notes and labs off Canvas

-3. You will need to be able to take a photo of your lab reports, homework, scratch paper in exams and submit them online on Canvas.
+You will need to be able to take a photo of your lab reports, homework, scratch paper in exams and submit them online on Canvas.
 File must be less than 1MB to upload properly.

-4. You will need a calculator with "exp" (or "EE") and "log" keys (\$12 at Walmart), but not a programmable calculator.
+You will need a calculator with "exp" (or "EE") and "log" keys (\$12 at Walmart), but not a programmable calculator.

 Online Class Attendance and Participation Policy Requirements: Your participation matters!
 Remember that this is an online class and simply logging into Canvas is not enough to be marked present.
-This means that you need to complete assignments listed under modules for each day (if you upload an assignment early you will be marked present for the day it is due).
-If you do not post and contribute to the assignments and discussions boards you will be marked absent for that day.
-Students who do not submit any assignments during the first two days of class (Jan 11 and 12) (or contact me with a valid excuse) will be dropped to allow waitlisted students to register.
+This means that you need to complete assignments listed under Modules for each day (if you upload an assignment early you will still be marked present for the day it is due).
+If you do not upload your answers to the assignments due you will be marked absent for that day.
+Students who do not submit any assignments during the first day of class (or contact me with a valid excuse) will be dropped to allow waitlisted students to register.
 Students need to pass the lab portion of the class to pass the class.
-Students who have not participated in the class for a week, or a cumulative 25% of the assignments, or the last 3 days before the drop date, may be dropped if they do not contact me.
+Students who have not participated in the class for three days, or a cumulative 25% of the assignments, or the last 3 days before the drop date, may be dropped if they do not contact me.
 This is to enable you to get a "W" rather than a letter grade.
 If you have a valid reason for not participating please contact me so we can discuss your situation.